n2qzshce/ham-radio-sync/README.md

 has the executable in it.
 Running the executable without parameters will display a prompt along with explanations of the commands.

-Basic command format: `radio_sync.exe --help`
+Basic command format: `radio-sync.exe --help`

+There is now also a GUI version of the tool that has all the same features of the command line version!
+This version will be the `radio-sync_gui.exe` file in the release package.

+##### Windows defender will warn you about opening the GUI version.
+Click on the `more info` dialogue to run.

 ### General requirements
-* You will need some knowledge of how to run a command line application.
+* You may want some knowledge of how to run a command line application.
-* The executeable should be placed in a directory by itself.
+* The executable should be placed in a directory by itself.
 This will allow for the `wizard` to create the necessary `in` and `out` folders.

     ##### **This program will create folders around it!**